silvenachen/TrackGNN/README.md

 # TrackGNN: A Highly Parallelized and FIFO-Balanced Accelerator for the Particle-Track-Classification GNN on FPGAs
-welcome to the open-sourced repository for TrackGNN!
+Welcome to the open-sourced repository for TrackGNN!
 ## Overview
 This project focuses on developing a highly efficient accelerator to process collision data and solve **track reconstruction** tasks from high-energy physics experiments.
 Our accelerator is specifically tailored for **FPGA** platforms, with optimized, **FIFO-Balanced parallel processing** of graph data obtained from an actual particle detector, **sPHENIX Experiment at RHIC**.